 This section contains a one pager of some languages.
 The goal is to show you the foundations of each language, the few things you need to know when you get started.
 Here’s a description of the different categories I’m using:

-Group: Romance, Germanic, … Rapid vocabulary acquisition when you already speak another language of your target language’s group.
+Group: Romance, Germanic, … Faster vocabulary acquisition when you already speak another language of your target language’s group.

 - Germanic – English, German